triakshasingh/Self_Balancing_Robot/README.md

 # Self-Balancing Robot

-A two-wheeled inverted-pendulum robot built around a custom ESP32-S3 PCB.
+A two-wheeled inverted-pendulum robot built around a ESP32-S3.
 The board carries the MCU, an IMU, a dual H-bridge motor driver and the power rail;
 firmware fuses accelerometer and gyroscope readings into a tilt angle and runs a PID loop that drives the wheels to keep the chassis upright.